ocadotechnology/bbq/SETUP.md

   Note: If it is your first App Engine deploy, App Engine instance needs to be created and you will need to choose preferred localisation.
 * Grant IAM role **BigQuery Data Viewer** for App Engine default service account (*\<your-project-id\>@appspot.gserviceaccount.com*) to each project which should be backed up
   * You can also grant this permission for the whole folder or organisation.
-It will be inherited by all of the projects under.
+It will be inherited by all of the projects underneath.

 * Congratulations!
 BBQ is running now.
 The backup process will start on time defined in *cron.yaml* file.
-To enforce start now, GET */<your-project-id/>.appspot.com/cron/backup*
+To enforce start now, GET *\<your-project-id\>.appspot.com/cron/backup*

 ### Advanced setup
   * It is possible to manage what projects will be backed up using project IAMs and also using config.yaml file.